2020 United States census

 The 2020 United States census was the 24th decennial United States census.
 Census Day, the reference day used for the census, was April 1, 2020.
 Other than a pilot study during the 2000 census, this was the first U.S. census to offer options to respond online or by phone, in addition to the paper response form used for previous censuses.

 The census was taken during the COVID-19 pandemic, which affected its administration.
-The census recorded a resident population of 331,449,281 in the 50 states and the national capital of Washington, D.C., reflecting an increase of 7.4%, or 22,703,743, over 2010.
+The census recorded a resident population of 331,449,281 in the 50 states and the national capital of Washington, D.C., reflecting an increase of 7.4%, or 22,703,743, over the 2010 census.
 The growth rate was the second-lowest ever recorded, and the net increase was the sixth-highest in history.
 This was the first census where the ten most-populous states each surpassed ten million residents, and the first census where the ten most-populous cities each surpassed one million residents.

 This census's data determined the electoral votes' distribution for the 2024 United States presidential election.
 A subsequent review by the Census Bureau found significant miscounts in several minority populations and in several states.